apptainer/singularity-userdocs/mpi.rst

     $ mpirun -n <NUMBER_OF_RANKS> singularity exec <PATH/TO/MY/IMAGE> </PATH/TO/BINARY/WITHIN/CONTAINER>

-Practically, this command will first start a process instantiating ``mpirun`` and then Singularity containers on compute nodes.
+Practically, this command will first start a process instantiating ``mpirun`` and then {Singularity} containers on compute nodes.
 Finally, when the containers start, the MPI binary is executed:

 .. code-block:: none